The translation of this document is outdated.

 [6 December 2001]

-It is prohibited to release a tamed wild animal, which is not
+Section 29.
+It is prohibited to release a tamed wild

-accustomed to a life in the wild, into the open.
+animal which is not accustomed to a life in the wild into the

 Section 30.